 - Provide a setting that is private and confidential

-The written agreement resulting from mediation will be submitted to the Court and become a Court Order as long as the judge does not have an objection to its terms.
+The written agreement resulting from mediation will be submitted to the Court and become a Court Order.

 Who is Awarded Custody?